Nova-Committee/PatPatPat/README.md

 # PatPatPat
 ## Introduction
-PatPatPat allows players to pat a tamed cat or wolf.
+PatPatPat allows players to pat(Shift + Left Click) a tamed cat or wolf.

 # Feature
 When patting: